Tom Mankiewicz: Script doctor

-Following Superman: The Movie, Warner Bros. signed Mankiewicz to an exclusive deal and kept him busy "fixing" films.
+Following Superman, Warner Bros. signed Mankiewicz to an exclusive deal and kept him busy "fixing" films.
 He wrote scenes for Steven Spielberg and Joe Dante's Gremlins, Spielberg and Richard Donner's The Goonies and John Badham's WarGames.
 He next wrote the first draft of Batman, the opening film for that successful series, although Mankiewicz's draft was never used.
-He created a TV series Gavilan and wrote a script for Clint Eastwood, Rainbow.
+He created a TV series, Gavilan, and wrote a script for Clint Eastwood, Rainbow.

 Then Richard Donner brought him onto Ladyhawke, the medieval romantic fantasy starring Matthew Broderick, Michelle Pfeiffer, and Rutger Hauer.
 He received shared screenplay credit and a separate credit as "Creative Consultant."

 Mankiewicz next co-executive produced the film Hot Pursuit with John Cusack and Ben Stiller.

 Tom Mankiewicz once admitted, "I think Dad is probably disappointed that I have not worked up to what he considers to be, and I must say I consider to be, my creative potential.
 He's never said he's disappointed, but I know he is, and I know that come Oscar night some year, he would love to see some wonderful film that I wrote and directed being honored."